applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/getting-started/biological-information.md

 In computer systems, the bit is the most fundamental unit of information.
 The next largest unit is the byte, which is composed of eight bits.
 How many messages can be encoded in one byte?

-## DNA messages are encoded in a base 4 systems <link src="ifUmVe"/>
+## Protein sequences are encoded in a base 4 system <link src="ifUmVe"/>

 The building blocks of DNA are four chemical compounds called adenine, cytosine, guanine, and thymine.
 We often represent these compounds with the abbreviations A, C, G and T, respectively.
-Like computer systems, information is represented based on distinct states, but in biological systems there are four states rather than two.
-Each position or place in a DNA sequence can contain one of these compounds, and the linear order of the compounds can encode a message.
+One of the primary roles of DNA in biological organisms is to encode the primary structure, or amino acid sequence, of proteins.
+As with computer systems, this information is represented based on discrete states, but in biological systems there are four states rather than two.
+Each position or place in an exon of a protein-coding DNA sequence can contain one of these compounds, and the linear order of the compounds can encode a message.

-One type of message that can be encoded in DNA is the sequence of amino acids in a protein.
 When first translated, proteins are composed of simpler units, the amino acids, and most organisms use 20 different amino acids to build proteins.
 Because there are four DNA bases (A, C, G, and T) and twenty amino acids, we need more than one base to transmit the message of what amino acid comes next in a protein from DNA to the ribosome.
 How many DNA bases we need depends on how many messages we want to be able to send, which in this case is 20 (for the twenty amino acids).
 So, how many DNA bases are needed to encode the 20 canonical amino acids?

 As mentioned above, we can determine the number of messages we can send in a given numerical system with a given number of places using the formula $b^n$.
 For messages encoded in DNA, $b$ is four, so with one place (or one DNA base) we can send four messages.
 Since four is less than twenty, we'll need longer messages to encode the twenty amino acids.
 If our message were composed of two bases, we could send $4^2=16$ messages - that's still less than twenty, so we'll need more bases.
 If our message were composed of three bases, we could send $4^3=64$ messages.
 This is more than twenty, which means that we can encode all of the amino acids (with some messages to spare) in three bases.
 It's important to note that the number of places we can use must be a whole number - "2.5 bases of DNA" is not a meaningful quantity.